foundations-fall-2016/session2/README.md

 - [event types](https://developer.mozilla.org/en-US/docs/Web/Events)
 - [functions](https://developer.mozilla.org/en-US/docs/Glossary/Function)

+### A Quick Note on jQuery

+[jQuery](https://jquery.com) is an incredibly popular JavaScript library that has been in use for over a decade.
+When you search for information about various aspects of JavaScript your results will likely contain a multitude of references to it.
+For the purposes of this course, you should try to ignore these as we focus solely on "vanilla JavaScript."
+The rational for using jQuery has dramatically decreased in recent years due to the rapid evolution of JavaScript as well as increasing standardization.

 ### Creating the Popover

 Make sure everything in `scripts.js` is commented.
 Add this to `scripts.js`: